malu80/Thoughtworks/README.md

 1. I created Deployment for Mediawiki as this is a now designed as stateless  ( DB Stateful set has to be running before the deployment of Mediawiki)
 2. Service  created with Nodeport

+HELM :

+1. Deployment and statefulset is added ( did not work as espected as statefull has to start before Deployment)
+2. need to create two seperate chart
+3. Mysql should be added as dependecies chart in Mediawiki chart ( will try this )

+CI/CD :

+This above steps is easy to intergrate with CI/CD as Mediawiki application part is segregated from DB

+Blue green Deployemnt:

+1. Will work as in helm chart i have added the image of  mediawiki  in values yaml
+2. CI/CD itself can handle Blue/green deployment of mediawiki